-The CF card that stored the IOS image is considered an internal memory module, because the IOS image stored in the card may not be modified or upgraded.
+The CF card that stored the IOS image is considered an internal memory module.
+The reason is the IOS image stored in the card cannot be modified or upgraded.
 The card itself must never be removed from the drive.
 Tamper evident seal will be placed over the card in the drive.